Overview

 - Parking: Pay‑and‑display parking is available in the underground car park on the Peace Campus; only Euro coins are accepted.

-- Accessibility: The museum is fully accessible.
-A lift connects the underground car park to the exhibition levels, and all public areas are wheelchair‑friendly.
+- Accessibility: Fully accessible with a lift from the underground car park to the exhibition levels; all public areas are wheelchair‑friendly.

 - Contact: Tel 047 82928 • Email comuseum@monaghancoco.ie.